RobinvdGriend/image-processing-2/report.md

 ## Choices Made

 - In the case of a binary image, a pixel with value 0 is 'off', all the other pixels [1-255] are 'on'.
 When performing an operation that returns a binary image (instead of a greyscale image) the values 0 and 255 will strictly be used (and no values in between).

 - In the case of the structuring elements two shapes are implemented (+ and ▮/ 4- and 8 neighbourhood).
 Here the value of 0 for a given location in the bounding box of the shape signifies that this value will not be included in the operation.

 - The boundary trace function is implemented using the Moore tracing function.
 First the 'first pixel' is found by scanning the image, starting from the top left corner in a row first manner.
 After the first pixel is found the boundary is traced by looking in the 8-neighborhood for adjacent pixels.
 The stopping criterion is encountering the first pixel, not the first pixel in combination with the direction.
 Therefore some complex shapes are not traced correctly.
-This function also only draws the first encountered shape and does not include enclosed shapes
+This function also only draws the first encountered shape and does not include enclosed shapes.
+This first encountered shape is than drawn as a bitmap and also written to the output window (View->Output / Ctrl + Alt + O).